Mutual Aid as Revolutionary Strategy

 The False Neutrality of Charity

 In the nineteenth century, workers' societies and cooperative kitchens were not merely relief efforts but competing governance systems.
+Workers' mutual societies > Functioned as > Parallel welfare systems before modern states expanded.
 They embodied an alternative moral order where production served need.
-The same logic appeared when activists launched soup lines during strikes: providing food was not simply compassion—it was logistical support for collective refusal.
+The same logic appeared when activists launched soup lines during strikes: providing food was not simply compassion, it was logistical support for collective refusal.
 In that light, mutual aid reveals capitalism’s Achilles’ heel: the myth of necessity.
 Once people see that markets are optional for meeting their needs, obedience loses its grip.

 Counter-Institutions and Parallel Governance